 For each cluster, the frequency index for each waveform (calculated for single-station detection filtering; Sect.
-2.2) was is plotted over time (Fig. 4A).
-There is a clear division in the frequency component of each cluster, with cluster 2 clusters 1 and 2, with the latter containing waveforms with more low-frequency components.
-SVD of the waveforms in cluster 1 and 2 show that during their lifetimes, the relative amplitudes (and by extension, relative moment) remain substantially unchanged (Fig. 4B).
-In contrast, relative time differences for each cluster show opposite trends (Fig. 4C).
-Cluster 1 has a positive trend, indicating that the events are arriving sooner relative to the mean cluster waveform; whereas for cluster 2, a negative trend indicates that the events are arriving later relative to the mean waveform (Fig. 4C).
+2.2) was plotted over time (Fig. 4a).
+There is a clear division in the frequency component of each cluster, with Cluster 2 containing waveforms with more low-frequency components.
+SVD of the waveforms in Cluster 1 and 2 show that during their lifetimes, the relative amplitudes (and by extension, relative moment) remain substantially unchanged (Fig. 4b).
+In contrast, relative time differences for each cluster show opposite trends (Fig. 4c).
+Cluster 1 has a positive trend, indicating that the events are arriving sooner relative to the mean cluster waveform; whereas for Cluster 2, a negative trend indicates that the events are arriving later relative to the mean waveform (Fig. 4c).

 CWI was applied to the bandpass-filtered stacked waveforms from each cluster.
-Displacements calculated in the 1-5 s window of the waveforms, filtered at 1-5 Hz, are relatively stable during the early stages of both clusters (Fig. 5B, E).
+Displacements calculated in the 1-5 s window of the waveforms, filtered at 1-5 Hz, are relatively stable during the early stages of both clusters (Fig. 5b and e).
 However, the last week of each cluster is defined by displacements of over 100 m.
-The displacements calculated after the 5-10 Hz filter show greater scattering but smaller displacements (Fig. 5C, F).
-The codas (5-9 s) in both bandpass filters do not reflect these changes, with relatively stable movement throughout each cluster's lifetime (Fig 5B, C, E, and F).
+The displacements calculated after the 5-10 Hz filter show greater scattering but smaller displacements (Fig. 5c and f).
+The codas (5-9 s) in both bandpass filters do not reflect these changes, with relatively stable may ment throughout each eluctor's lifetime.
+This indicates little with relatively stable movement throughout each cluster's lifetime.
 This indicates little or no motion of the scatterers in the source-receiver path.